• Home

 Norwich, England

-Late afternoon light and shadow blanketed the Norwich cityscape as I watched two passersby turn and enter this endearing old pub.
+Late afternoon light and shadow blanketed the Norwich cityscape as we watched two passersby turn and enter this endearing old pub.
 Legend is, Norwich has 365 pubs, one for each day of the year, along with 52 churches.
 Conveniently, one can repent over-indulgence in a different church every Sunday.

 August 2018